AdobeDocs/experience-manager-htl.pt-BR/help/using/developer-tools.md

 exl-id: c5683ee4-a052-4a6f-8ad1-e18a4201414e
 index: false
 source-git-commit: a496d23277902a5cd573a6a8af770f27b0269f05
-workflow-type: tm+mt
+workflow-type: ht
-source-wordcount: '0'
+source-wordcount: '78'
-ht-degree: 0%
+ht-degree: 100%

 ---